cempatarius/Postmin/docs/INSTALL.md

 How to use instructions
 -----------------------

-For easier readability go to: http://www.8bitnet.com/postmin/docs/install/
+For easier readability go to: (http://www.8bitnet.com/postmin/docs/install/)

 If a command starts with a `#` it means to run on the command line as root.
-If a command starts with a `$` it means to run on the command line as normal user.
+If it starts with a `$` it means to run on the command line as normal user.

 Any line that starts with 4 spaces is a command or results of a command.
 All text to be added to a file is also indented with 4 spaces.